RajatJangra2653/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``

 1. Wait for the **cosmicworks** command to finish populating the account with a database, container, and items.

-   >**Note**: If your getting error, close the visual studio code and reopen it and try to run the command once again.
+   >**Note**: If you're getting an error, close the visual studio code reopen it and try to run the command once again.

 1. Close the integrated terminal.

 ### Task 4: Iterate over the results of a NoSQL query using the SDK

-You will now use an asynchronous stream to create a simple-to-understand foreach loop over paginated results from Azure Cosmos DB.
-Behind the scenes, the SDK will manage the feed iterator and making sure subsequent requests are invoked correctly.
+You will now use an asynchronous stream to create a simple-to-understand for-each loop over paginated results from Azure Cosmos DB.
+Behind the scenes, the SDK will manage the feed iterator and make sure subsequent requests are invoked correctly.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **09-execute-query-sdk** folder.